Methylphenidate (By mouth)

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

-- Take the immediate-release tablet 30 to 45 minutes before meals.
+- Immediate-release tablet: Take the tablet 30 to 45 minutes before meals.
 Take the last dose of the day before 6 PM if you have problems falling asleep.

-- If you cannot swallow the extended-release capsule whole, carefully open the capsule and sprinkle the medicine on a tablespoonful of applesauce.
+- Extended-release capsule: Take your medicine in the morning before breakfast.
+Swallow it whole with water or other liquid.
+If you cannot swallow the capsule whole, carefully open it and sprinkle the medicine on a tablespoonful of applesauce.
 Swallow this mixture right away and drink some water.
 Do not save the mixture for a later time.

-- For the extended-release suspension, shake the bottle well for at least 10 seconds just before you measure each dose.
+- Extended-release suspension: Take the medicine in the morning.
+Shake the bottle well for at least 10 seconds just before you measure each dose.
 Use the dispenser that comes with this medicine to measure the dose.

 - If you take the extended-release tablet, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.